Society

 The abandoned settlements of Greece: villages disappearing from the map and what this reveals about the country

-Dozens of small settlements on islands and mountainous areas are losing population, services, and economic activity — a slow geographical abandonment that is changing the country's map.
+Dozens of small settlements on islands and in mountainous areas are losing population, services, and economic activity — a slow geographical abandonment that is changing the country's map.

 6 min read